Abidon-J-F/University-of-Greenwich-Projects/Y1/Security Alarm System/README.md

 This here is our final product for the Arduino section. <br />
 ![Arduino Security Alarm System](https://github.com/Abidon-J-F/University-of-Greenwich-Projects/blob/main/Y1/Security%20Alarm%20System/Arduino.jpg) <br />

 This base contains an Arduino Mega Motherboard which is connected to a 9V Battery which powers the system and makes it portable.
 The motherboard is linked to a Breadboard via jumper wires which then distributes power and functionality to the Ultrasonic Sensor, 4x4 Keypad, LCD, Active Buzzer, Potentiometer (10k) and a Button which is all connected to the Motherboard and the Breadboard using male to female wires and jumper wires.
-We used Arduino IDE software and coded our Security System in C Programming Language and used a USB cable to transfer the code from the computer into the Arduino Mega Motherboard https://www.arduino.cc/en/main/software.
+We used Arduino IDE software and coded our Security System in C Programming Language and used a USB cable to transfer the code from the computer into the Arduino Mega Motherboard https://www.arduino.cc/en/main/software. <br />

 The Ardunio flowchart is self-explanatory. <br />